awslabs/mountpoint-s3-csi-driver/README.md

 ## Compatibility

 The Mountpoint for S3 CSI Driver is compatible with Kubernetes versions v1.23+ and implements the CSI Specification v1.8.0.
+Driver supports **x86-64** and **arm-64** architectures.

 ## Distros Support Matrix